Saturday, June 13, 2026

 FamilySearch.org, Image Group #008408172

-A summary of the document will first be given, then there will be a transcription of the above page.
+A summary of the document will first be given, then there will be a transcription of the document shown above.
 Make note that this is only one page of 150 pages involved in this civil court case spanning from November 1881 to June 1882.

 Names and Relationships